dimitarpg13/gymnasium-demo/docs/CartpoleEnvironment.md

 ## Devising an algorithm to control the cartpole in the Cartpole environment

-### Idea from for an algorithm
+### Ideas for an algorithm

-We shall have two main components in our algorithm -
+#### The algorithm in the article by Barto and Sutton
+The article delineates the presence of two _adaptive_ elements as essential piece of their algorithm: associative search element (ASE) and adaptive critic element (ACE).

 ### Using and Implementing Deep Q Network